Citadel of Tripoli

+However, very little of the original structure has survived, the castle having been rebuilt several times, and for the last time in the early 19th century, when the citadel was extensively restored and rebuilt by the Ottoman governor of Tripoli Mustafa Agha Barbar.
+The citadel nowadays houses the North Lebanon & Akkar Museum.

 History

+The first cornerstone was set in the 9th century during the conquest of Tripoli by Sufyan al-azadi, it was a fort 2 miles away from the old city on a strategic hill.
+The fort was gradually fortified and rebuilt with time by many succeeding rulers.
+In the citadel there are many clues of past nations including the remains of a Fatimid mosque.

-The citadel of Tripoli was enlarged by Raymond of Saint-Gilles, governor of Tripoli, in 1103 on the emplacement of the castle of Saint-Gilles.
-When the Mont Pèlerin quarter was set ablaze by the Mamluks after the reconquest, the castle of Saint-Gilles suffered from the holocaust and stood abandoned on the hilltop for the next eighteen years.
-It was essential to have an adequate stronghold in Tripoli for the sultan’s troops, temporarily garrisoned in Hisn al-Akrád (Krak des Chevaliers), as the distance was too great in case of enemy attack.
-The governor therefore chose the emplacement of the gutted Crusader castle on the hill, incorporating what he could in his citadel, and made use of Roman column shafts and other building material he found nearby.
-Many of the interior walls, ramps and terraces of the citadel seen today were built in his time.
+The citadel was built on the orders of Raymond of Saint-Gilles during the siege of Tripoli.
+The hill where the citadel stands had previously been the site of an 11th-century Shi'i cemetery, which the crusaders destroyed.
+When the Mont Pèlerin quarter was set ablaze by the Mamluks after the reconquest, the castle of Saint-Gilles suffered and stood abandoned on the hilltop for the next eighteen years.
+It was essential to have an adequate stronghold in Tripoli for the sultan's troops, temporarily garrisoned in Hisn al-Akrad (Krak des Chevaliers), as the distance was too great in case of enemy attack.

-Abou’l Fidá and Ibn al-Wardi record that, among the important events which took place in the year A.H 746 (1345), was the promulgation of a military decree which was set up by order of the Mamluk Sultan al-Kamil Sha'ban in the citadels of Aleppo, Tripoli, Hisn al-Akrâd and other fortified places.
+Abu'l-Fida and Ibn al-Wardi record that, among the important events which took place in 1345, was the promulgation of a military decree which was set up by order of the Mamluk Sultan al-Kamil Sha'ban in the citadels of Aleppo, Tripoli, Hisn al-Akrâd and other fortified places.
 The decree, put over the second entrance way of the citadel of Tripoli, is by far the best preserved.
-Apparently this sultan, who lived a life of luxury and debauch, was in constant need of extra revenues.
+Apparently this sultan, who lived a life of luxury and debauchery, was in constant need of extra revenue.
 In order to fill his depleted treasury, he imposed a heavy registration tax upon all feudal land concessions and appropriations.
 This tax was unpopular and was obviously going to stir up discontent among his subjects.
 To forestall any uprising and gain the support of his troops, upon whom his power was based he issued this military decree.
 It was the custom that a Mamluk soldier, under contract for a specified number of years, received an annual gratuity which amounted to slightly over eleven days extra pay.
 If the soldier died before the end of his contract, the sultan had the right to claim the extra sum of money which had accumulated during the soldier's years of service.
 Sha'bán abandoned his rights to this claim, once and for all, hoping thus to enlist the support of his troops.